Hold a Court Now

-Hold a Court Now (Chinese: 我们与法庭的距离; pinyin: Wǒ men yǔ fǎ tíng de jù lí) is an upcoming Chinese television series co-produced by Tencent, Qiyinxiang Wenhua, and The Supreme People's Court Film and Television Center.
-The series is directed by Xie Dongshen, starring Gong Jun and Ren Min in the leading roles.
+Hold a Court Now (Chinese: 家事法庭; pinyin: jiā shì fǎ tíng) is a 2026 Chinese legal drama television series co-produced by China Media Group, The Supreme People's Court Film and Television Center, Tencent Video and Qiyinxiang Yingshi, starring Gong Jun and Ren Min in the leading roles.
+The series premiered on March 25, 2026, airing on China Central Television (CCTV-1) in prime time and streaming on Tencent Video and iQIYI.